Study in Spain

 Why Study in Spain?

-Which universities to attend in Spain
+Which universities and colleges to attend in Spain?

 There are more than 70 universities in Spain, most of which are supported by state funding.
 Spain also offers private universities, some affiliated with the Catholic Church.
 Universities are divided into Departments, Faculties, Technical Schools, University Schools, University Institutes and University Colleges.